-From saving accounts, to investments and pensions, there lots of options out there for doing future you a favour.
+From saving accounts, to investments and pensions, there are lots of options out there for doing Future You a favour.
 Think about setting up a direct debit once a month to a savings account, ISA, or pension – or all three.
-If you start early, even a humble top up every month could mean more money in the long run - thanks to interest.
-Learn more about future-proofing with top tips from the experts. with top tips from the experts.
+If you start early, even a humble top-up every month could mean more money in the long run, thanks to interest.
+Learn more about future-proofing with top tips from the experts.

 It doesn’t have to be all or nothing.
 If you don’t follow your goals for one week, it doesn’t mean you should quit completely.
 Reassess your goals frequently, and take it day by day, week by week, and month by month.